 The term 'Excel Events' refers to specific user actions within Excel.
 For example, if the user selects a Worksheet, enters data into a cell, or saves a Workbook, these actions are all Excel events.

 Events are linked to Excel Worksheets, Charts, Workbooks, or to the Excel Application itself.
-Their purpose is to enable the programmer to create vba code to be executed automatically at the time of an event.
+This enables the programmer to create vba code to be executed automatically at the time of an event.

 The vba code linked to Excel events should be housed in the individual Sheet or Workbook objects in the VBA Editor (accessed by pressing ALT-F11).
 This is shown in the image below:

 You can view the set of Excel Events that are available for the Workbook, Worksheets or Charts in the Excel VBA Editor.
 Just open up the code window for the object and, in the left drop-down menu, at the top of the window, select the object type.
 The dropdown menu in the right window will then display the events that are defined for that object.
-This is shown below, for the Excel Worksheet:
+The image below shows the events that are linked to an Excel Worksheet:

 If you click on an event in the drop-down menu above the vba code window, a subroutine will automatically be inserted into the code window for that object.
 The arguments that Excel automatically feeds into that function (if there are any) are included into the Subroutine header - you then just need to add the vba code to define what you want to do when that event is fired.